Leon Vaccarelli - Leon William Vaccarelli, Financial Advisor Discharged from Firm

 In May 2018, former financial advisor Leon Vaccarelli was charged with 12 counts of fraud and money laundering in a federal court in Connecticut.
 If convicted on all of them, Leon Vaccarelli could receive a maximum penalty of 210 years in prison.
 According to reports, Leon Vaccarelli pled not guillty and was released on a $100,000 bond.

-From 2011 to 2017, Leon Vaccarelli was licensed with The Investment Center, Inc. According to FINRA’s records Leon Vaccarelli was fired from The Investment Center, Inc. on July 19, 2017.
-The Investment Center, Inc. reported to FINRA that Leon Vaccarelli, through his attorney, failed to comply with company policy regarding access to his office and computer during an examination.
+Leon Vaccarelli was licensed with The Investment Center, Inc. from 2011 to 2017.
+According to FINRA’s records Leon Vaccarelli was discharged from The Investment Center, Inc. on July 19, 2017.
+The Investment Center, Inc. reported to FINRA that , Leon Vaccarelli through his attorney, failed to comply with company policy regarding access to his office and computer during an examination.

-Following Leon Vaccarelli’s firing by The Investment Center, Inc. the SEC filed an action alleging among other things, that Leon Vaccarelli misappropriated and misused investment funds obtained from clients and customers.
+Following Leon Vaccarelli’s discharge from The Investment Center, Inc. the SEC filed an action alleging among other things, that Leon Vaccarelli misappropriated and misused investment funds obtained from clients and customers.

 FINRA reports that three arbitration claims involving Leon Vaccarelli’s conduct with The Investment Center, Inc. are currently pending.
 These claims allege misappropriation of funds, conversion, civil theft, and/or losses in connection to a REIT purchased prior to Leon Vaccarelli’s association with The Investment Center, Inc.

 If you lost any money on investments with Leon Vaccarelli, you may be able to recover your losses from The Investment Center, Inc. This is because The Investment Center, Inc. had a duty to supervise Leon Vaccarelli.